ApolloFoundation/Apollo-docs/user/README.md

-# Apollo-docs
+# Apollo Blockchain Platform
 <b>!Attention!
 Repository is under construction!</b>

 Apollo is being developed by the Apollo Foundation and supporting members of the community.

-This repository contains Apollo user and developer documentation
+This repository contains Apollo user documentation